-The Michigan Association has adopted the Champions Against Bullying as its state service organization for 2013-2014.
+The Michigan Association has adopted the One Warm Coat as its state service organization for 2015-2016.
 Special Olympics is our national service organization.

 Membership dues for all Michigan students and advisors is $21 per person ($9 state, $12 national).
 All advisors must pay membership dues and conference fees.